-Turmeric milk, or golden milk as it’s also known, is a traditional Indian drink that has recently gained traction in Western culture.
+Turmeric milk, also known as golden milk, is a traditional Indian drink that has recently gained traction in Western culture.
 There are many incredible benefits of turmeric milk.
 As a result, it has historically been used as a holistic treatment for a variety of ailments.
 These include upset stomachs and the common cold.

 Turmeric milk is made by combining either animal or plant-based milk with spices.
 Turmeric, cinnamon, and ginger are most commonly used.
 Some recipes also incorporate other spices, such as black pepper and nutmeg.

 The nutritional content of the beverage will vary depending on the specific spices and base milk utilized.
-Overall, however, this bright gold drink offers a variety of health benefits as a result of its rich nutrient content.
+Overall, however, this bright gold drink offers a variety of health benefits due to its rich nutrient content.

 The top health benefits of turmeric milk